 - The user's online and work behavior.

-- Customers current relationship with your brand
+- The customer's current relationship with your brand

 4. Content Plan

-When it comes to researching keywords, we have to take into account the following parameters:
+Keywords are the backbone of SEO, SEM, and all the content that you are going to create.
+When it comes to researching keywords, you have to take into account the following parameters.

 - The relevance of the keyword for your brand.